TobiasNx/metafacturewiki/Visualizing-Metamorph-Definitions.md

+***
+**Please note: The information on this page is not up-to-date.**

+The MorphVis class has been moved to the metafacture-runner package.
+This package needs to be updated to reflect this.
+***

 The processing model behind Metamorph is that of a data flow.
 Hence it is straight forward to visualize Metamorph as a directed network, representing the respective flow.
 Here is a modest example: